openharmony/docs/en/application-dev/reference/apis/js-apis-ability-errorCode.md

 ## ErrorCode

-Defines the error code used when the ability is started.
+Defines the error codes used when the ability is started.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core